francescogerardomarra/its/modulo27/39_rest_hello_world.md

 ### Entity Level Constraints

-Entity-level constraints are defined within the Java code using annotations that are understood by the ORM (e.g., Hibernate).
+Entity-level constraints are defined within the Java code using annotations that are understood by the ORM (e.g. Hibernate).
 These constraints are typically used to ensure that the data adheres to the business rules before it is persisted in the database.
 Common entity-level annotations include:

 - `@NotNull`: Ensures that the field cannot be null.
 - `@Size`: Restricts the length of a string field.